TBPixel/glayout/README.md

     * Refactor code to be more readable, organized and re-usable

     * Simplify Grid Math by re-thinking previous idea's for Grid Calculations

+* Grid Auto Update Y

+    * Re-Add Auto Update Y Feature

+* Grid Direction

+    * Grid Direction will allow grids to be created as row's ( default ) or columns

+    * 'Column' direction will allow grids to be created *vertically*, rather than the standard horizontally.
+Grids will stack into new columns upon reaching the Grid's maximum height